-- Personal, Social and Emotional Development;
+- Personal, Social & Emotional Development.

-- Communication and Language;
+- Communication & Language.

-- Literacy;
+- Literacy.

-- Mathematics;
+- Mathematics.

-- Knowledge and Understanding of the World;
+- Movement of the World.

-- Physical Development; and
+- Physical Development.

-- Expressive arts and design.
+- Expressive Arts & Design.

 Weekly plans are available so you can see what your child will be doing and contribute to activities if you wish.
 We display our planning in four colours: